 As Everphone’s managing director, I get to talk to a lot of entrepreneurs: traditional manufacturing SMEs, service providers, Berlin-based start-ups, and internationally active corporations.
 I talk to CIOs, CEOs, to senior executives from the purchasing, finance and legal departments about mobile strategies for their companies.
-When it comes to BYOD (“Bring Your Own Device”), what I see most of the time is skepticism, shaking heads, and dismissal.
+When it comes to BYOD (“Bring Your Own Device”), what I see most of the time is skepticism, head shaking, and doubts.

 BYOD?
 This thing is over